Microsoft/azure-docs.pt-pt/articles/virtual-machines/scripts/virtual-machines-linux-cli-sample-create-vm.md

 ---
-title: Exemplo do Script da CLI do Azure – Criar uma VM do Linux | Microsoft Docs
+title: Exemplo do Script da CLI do Azure – Criar uma VM do Linux
 description: Exemplo do Script da CLI do Azure – Criar uma VM do Linux
 services: virtual-machines-linux
 documentationcenter: virtual-machines